Last changed on

 - Solvency comparison is rather important.

--Does what I ran or think is true play into my decision?
-Nope.
-As I said above tech>truth just because something is true doesn't mean you have done the necessary work to win the argument in a debate.
+Just because I personally like something or think its true, doesn't mean you have done the necessary work to win the argument in a debate.

-For aff teams, you should answer T the way most consistent with the story of your aff.
-If your aff straight up impact turns FW or topicality norms in debate, a 1ar that is mainly definitions and fairness based would certainly raise an eyebrow.
+Aff teams, you should answer FW in a way most consistent with the story of your aff.
+If your aff straight up impact turns FW or topicality norms in debate, a 2AC that is mainly definitions and fairness based would certainly raise an eyebrow.